Off-the-Beaten Path Amalfi Coast

 Atrani, Italy

-There’s barely or no shoulder in most places, with blind curves and lots of bus and car traffic.
+There is barely a shoulder — or no shoulder — with blind curves and lots of bus and car traffic.
 But, people do walk it.

-Walking the road offers the best Amalfi Coast views and photo ops, though it’s more practical than that.
+Walking the road offers the best Amalfi Coast views for photo ops, yet it’s practical, too.
 Parking in the towns is limited and expensive, so walking is a cost-effective and hassle-free way to experience neighboring towns.

-While I still stand behind walking, you can still avoid the parking issue by taking a bus—though you’re then tied to a bus schedule.
-Ferries are also an option during peak season, and scooter rentals are popular—and could add to the local experience, if you’re down for that.
+While I still stand behind walking, you can also avoid the parking issue by taking a bus — though you’re then tied to a bus schedule — or a ferry during peak season.
+Scooter rentals are popular as well and could add to the local experience if you’re down for that.

 Selfie of a woman with Amalfi, Italy behind her